Security forces, protesters clash again in Cairo

 The ruling Supreme Council of the Armed Forces will retain power even after the lower house vote is completed in January, but has pledged to hand over to an elected president by July.

-"The army council must go," said a protester with a bandaged head, who gave his name as Mohamed, after another night of clashes between soldiers and activists who had stayed in Tahrir.
+"Down with Tantawi," about 1,000 protesters chanted late on Sunday, referring to Field Marshal Mohamed Hussein Tantawi who heads the army council and who was Mubarak's defence minister.

-Nearby, dozens of youths hurled rocks at security forces behind a barrier of barbed wire and metal sheets.
+Some youths had earlier hulred rocks and petrol bombs at lines of security forces.
 Riot police appeared to have moved to the frontline instead of soldiers.

 An army source said 164 people had been detained.